Ro1ste/CuracaoTravelPlanner/replit.md

 # Corporate Wellness & Event Management Platform

 ## Overview
 This project is a comprehensive corporate wellness and event management platform designed to facilitate employee well-being programs and streamline event coordination.
-It features email/password authentication for companies, task management with proof uploads, leaderboards, event registration with QR-based check-ins, and file upload capabilities.
+It features email/password authentication for companies, task management with proof uploads, leaderboards, event registration with QR-based check-ins, administrator management with email notifications, and file upload capabilities.
 The platform aims to provide a robust solution for businesses to manage wellness initiatives and events efficiently, offering a modern and intuitive user experience.

 ## User Preferences
 - **Design:** Material Design with professional corporate aesthetic